-The Zimbabwean Dispensation Project (ZDP) was implemented by the Department of Home Affairs between September and December 2010 with the aim of regularising the stay of undocumented Zimbabweans in South Africa.
-Zimbabweans were offered free temporary work and study permits, issued for up to four years, if they applied with a valid Zimbabwean passport and a letter from their employer in South Africa.
+The Zimbabwean Exemption Permit (ZEP) was implemented by the Department of Home Affairs in 2017 with the aim of regularising the stay of undocumented Zimbabweans in South Africa.
+It replaces previous permits including the DZP and ZDP.
+Zimbabweans were offered free temporary work and study permits, issued until December 2021.

 PASSOP was involved closely in monitoring the implementation of the ZDP in the Western Cape and actively involved in managing the long queues at the Cape Town office during the last few weeks of the project.

 Today, PASSOP continues to assist people that face problems with their ZEP.
 Do not hesitate to contact us if you have any issues or questions.

 IMPORTANT NOTE: If your permit application under the ZEP is currently pending, you have the full right to work, study and have access to basic health care in South Africa.
 If your employer, your child’s school, or hospital is refuting this, our office can provide you with a letter that confirms the above to be true.

 - If you receive a second SMS from the Department of Home Affairs, wait at least 5 working days and then go to the Home Affairs Department offices where you applied to collect your results.
 There is currently a backlog so your results may not be ready until after the 5 working day period.

 - When you are going to collect your results, make sure you bring your original passport.

 - After you collect your results and your application is rejected, ask for a rejection letter from the Home Affairs officials before you leave.
 The rejection letter will tell you the reason why your application was rejected.

 - When you have a rejection letter, you have to draft an appeal letter addressed to the Director General of the Department of Home Affairs.